mono/website/docs/getting-started/mono-basics.md

 }
 ```

-To compile, use mcs with the -pkg option to tell the compiler to pull in the WinForms libraries:
+To compile, use csc with the -r option to tell the compiler to pull in the WinForms libraries:

-    mcs hello.cs -pkg:dotnet
+    csc hello.cs -r:System.Windows.Forms.dll

 The compiler will create "hello.exe", which you can run using:

     mono hello.exe

 NOTE: on Mac OS X you'll have to wait around a minute the very first time you run this command.
+You also need to use `mono32` since WinForms isn't supported on 64bit yet.

 ASP.NET Hello World
 -------------------